aystarik/ch347-i2c-spi-gpio/README.rst

   $ make

-This will create `ch341-buses.ko`, which can the be insmod'ed.
+This will create `ch347-buses.ko`, which can the be insmod'ed.

-The driver has been tested with a linux kernel 5.11.
-It will also build for a linux kernel 5.14.
+The driver has been tested with a linux kernel 5.19

 Setup
 -----